jupyter-widgets/ipywidgets/docs/source/embedding.md

 ## Python interface

 Embeddable code for the widgets can also be produced from the Python side.
-The following functions are available in the module `ipywidgets.widgets.embed`:
+The following functions are available in the module `ipywidgets.embed`:

 ```rst
 .. embed_snippet::